 Thank you, sir/ madam, for this cue card.
 I can relate to many occasions when I had to borrow some things from my near and dear ones.
 Nonetheless, for this cue card topic, I am going to describe an event when I was bound to borrow some cash money from my uncle.

 It was about four years ago when I was a fresh graduate from a university.
 I was looking for something to do as I don’t like to be free.
-So, I told some of my close friends to look for any job if they know.
+So, I told some of my close friends to look for a job if they know.
 One day one of those friends gave me a call and told me that he somehow managed to get a lucrative job interview for me.
-But he insisted me to meet him the next morning.
+But he insisted I meet him the next morning.
 I was at a loss.
 My friend lives in the capital and I am from a small town.
 So, it was far away from my home place.
 I had to get the night bus and reach the capital immediately.
-But I had not a single penny with me as I was struggling myself to get a job.
+But I had not a single penny with me as I was struggling to get a job.
 That time I remembered my uncle who used to live in the same place.
 I met him straight away and explained the situation and requested him to lend me some money.
 He gave me around 750 dollars and wished me luck.

 I thanked him for the help he provided and went to the capital.
-Luckily, I got the job as my interview pleased the authority.
-When I got the good news, I immediately phoned my uncle and hearing the news he burst into tears.
+Luckily, I got the job and my interview pleased the authority.
+When I got the good news, I immediately phoned my uncle, and hearing the news he burst into tears.
 He was so happy about my success.
 I also showed my appreciation and stated that without his immediate help, I could not have got this job.
 When I got my first salary, I returned the money to my uncle.

 This is the end of the answer.

 You can also cover other similar topics with this cue card answer.

 - Describe a useful thing you borrowed.

 - Describe an item you borrowed from one of your neighbors.

 - Describe a situation when someone you know helped you.